spikewilliams/spydock/README.md

 SpyDock
 =======

-Release 2015.06 (Flourine) contains the following packages:
+Release 2015.09 (Neon) contains the following packages:

-- Python: 3.4.3
+- Python: 3.5.0
-- IPython: 3.1.0
+- IPython: 4.0.0
+- Jupyter: 1.0.0
 - Pandas: 0.16.2
+- GDAL: 2.0.0

-Currently, usage of SpyDock is limited to running scripts inside the web-based “IPython Notebook” IDE, which is built in to the container.
-This environment is well-suited for the development and execution of web-scraping and data processing scripts.
+Currently, usage of SpyDock is limited to running scripts inside the web-based "Jupyter Notebook” IDE, which is built in to the container.
+This environment is well-suited for the development and execution of web-scraping and data processing scripts, as well as for GIS functionality through use of the GDAL library.

 To run this environment on port 8888, use the following docker command: